chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

 ***********************************************
-Resolved CFD-DEM
+Sharp-Immersed-Boundary-Solver
 ***********************************************

-This subsection contains the parameters related to the resolved CFD-DEM around particles using a **sharp interface immersed boundary** (IB) **method**.
+This subsection contains the parameters related to the sharp immersed boundary solver using a **sharp interface immersed boundary** (IB) **method**.
 This part of the parameter file concerns the usage of ``gls_sharp_navier_stokes_2d`` or ``gls_sharp_navier_stokes_3d``.
-These solvers can also be used to simulate the flow around static particles.
-In that case, using this solver eliminates the need to define a conformal mesh for the fluid between the particles.
+These solvers can simulate the flow around static or moving objects (with a predetermined trajectory).
+The solver can also simulate the coupled flow around spherical particles (Resolved CFD-DEM).
+Using this solver eliminates the need to define a conformal mesh for the fluid between the particles.

 .. code-block:: text